What is Enduro? A Deep Dive into the World of Hard Enduro

 Sprint Enduro is a shorter, faster / flowier version of the sport.
 It takes place on man-made courses with tight turns, jumps, and technical sections.
 Sprint Enduro is popular in the U.S. and is often held in stadiums or arenas, making it a spectator-friendly alternative to traditional Enduro events, however it has been gaining popularity in Europe.

-This style of riding is more comparable to motorcross as a mix between the two bringing more riders into the sport whilst also causing controvery with enduro purists, a lot of which don't enjoy the faster and "easier" riding style of motorcross.
+This style of riding is more comparable to motocross as a mix between the two bringing more riders into the sport whilst also causing controversy with enduro purists, a lot of which don't enjoy the faster and "easier" riding style of motocross.

 What Makes Enduro Unique?